The-LukeZ/CrossBan/README.md

 >
 > The license for this code is PolyForm Noncommercial License 1.0.0 - this means everyone is allowed to use it, but you are forbidden to make any money with it and use it for other commercial purposes.

+## Features

+- Ban synchronization across multiple communities
+- Easy to use and self-host (hopefully lol)
+- Written in TypeScript
+- Uses PostgreSQL 17
+- Dockerized for easy deployment

 ## Installation

 ### Prerequisites